basselkordy/Pong/README.txt

 		-mainmenuEvents
 		-menuReturn
 		-nameInput
-	â€¢ added new function also to menu options.h "textinit" which handels all texts initializations (the function has different overloads so pay attention to passed arguments) â€¢ added multiple search keywords to ease navigating the main (if they are not precise enough add more) -Keywords :
+	• added new function also to menu options.h "textinit" which handels all texts initializations (the function has different overloads so pay attention to passed arguments)
+	• added multiple search keywords to ease navigating the main (if they are not precise enough add more) -Keywords :
-			â€¢ searchSound
+			• searchSound
-			â€¢ searchMenus
+			• searchMenus
-			â€¢ searchGameComp (game components : ball ,pad ,etc..) â€¢ searchGameMechanics (collision , reset ,etc..)
+			• searchGameComp (game components : ball ,pad ,etc..)
+			• searchGameMechanics (collision , reset ,etc..)
-			â€¢ searchLeaderboard
+			• searchLeaderboard
-			â€¢ searchRender
+			• searchRender
 -Bug fixes
-	â€¢ ai_move :
+	• ai_move :
-		- smoothed the movement of ai controlled pad and prevented it  from unnecessary movement when already the ball in range â€¢ dynamic collision :
+		- smoothed the movement of ai controlled pad and prevented it  from unnecessary movement when already the ball in range
+	• dynamic collision :
-		- fixed the bug where the ball would return as a straight line when colliding with the very top or very bottom of the pad -new â€¢Powerup :
+		- fixed the bug where the ball would return as a straight line when colliding with the very top or very bottom of the pad -new
+	•Powerup :
 		-Prepaired for a new powerup "Reverse" that switches the input of the opponent if taken (you press up you go down) however the powerup is not functional yet
 -----------------------------------------------------------------------